Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Target Detection in Wireless Sensor Networks

 where we used the definitions of $V_{mk}^t$ and $U_{mk}^t$, given in \eqref{eq:abc}, and $\sum_{\tau=1}^{pS_d} |s^m_{\tau,D_{mk}}|^2 = \frac{p}{T_s}$ from the Riemann sum for the integral in \eqref{eq:orth_assump}.
 Since $f_0^{k}(\vy^{k}_{pS_d})=\frac{1}{\pi^{pS_d}\sigma_k^{2pS_d}}\exp\left( -\frac{\|\vy_{pS_d}^k\|^2}{\sigma_k^2} \right)$, we write the LLR $L_{pS_d}^k = \log \frac{f_1^{k}(\vy^{k}_{pS_d})}{f_0^{k}(\vy^{k}_{pS_d})}$ as \be L_{pS_d}^k = \sum_{m=1}^M \left[ \frac{\left|\sum_{\tau=1}^{pS_d} y_{\tau}^{k}(s^m_{\tau,D_{mk}})^*\right|^2}{\sigma_{k}^2\left(\frac{p}{T_s}+\frac{M}{E} \frac{\sigma_k^2}{d_{mk}^{-2\eta}}\right)} - \log \left(\frac{E}{M} \frac{p}{T_s} \frac{d_{mk}^{-2\eta}}{\sigma_k^2} +1\right) \right], \ee where the inner product $\sum_{\tau=1}^{pS_d} y_{\tau}^{k}(s^m_{\tau,D_{mk}})^*$ can be regarded as the output of a matched filter, which can be used to compute an estimate of $h_{mk}$ as a result of the orthogonality condition in \eqref{eq:orth_assump_disc}.

-To summarize, under the Swerling case 1 target model in WSPRT, each receiver $k$ computes $L_{pS_d}^k$ as in \eqref{eq:LLR_s1} at each time $pS_d, ~p\in\bN^+$, samples it at times $\{t_n^k\}$, given in \eqref{eq:samp_time_1}, and sends bits $\{b_n^k\}$ [cf. \eqref{eq:loc_dec}] at times $\{\tau_n^k\}$ [cf. \eqref{eq:enc_fnc}] to the FC.
-Then, the FC upon receiving a bit $b_n$ at time $\tau_n$ updates its approximate LLR $\hat{L}_t$ as in \eqref{eq:FC_update}, terminates the procedure according to \eqref{eq:FC_stop_1}, and makes its final decision using \eqref{eq:FC_dec}.
-Note that the resulting scheme is a ``slow" version of the scheme introduced in Section \ref{sec:time_enc}, and the analysis in Section \ref{sec:perf}, in particular Theorem \ref{thm:asy_opt}, still holds.
+To summarize, under the Swerling case 1 target model in WSPRT, each receiver $k$ computes $L_{pS_d}^k$ as in \eqref{eq:LLR_s1} at each time $pS_d, ~p\in\bN^+$, samples it at times $\{t_n^k\}$, given in \eqref{eq:samp_time_1}, and sends bits $\{b_n^k\}$ [cf. \eqref{eq:loc_dec}] at times $\{\tau_n^k\}$ [cf. \eqref{eq:delay_finite}] to the FC.
+Then, the FC upon receiving a bit $b_n$ at time $\tau_n$ updates its approximate LLR $\hat{L}_t$ as in \eqref{eq:up_finite}, terminates the procedure according to \eqref{eq:FC_stop_1}, and makes its final decision using \eqref{eq:FC_dec}.
+Note that the resulting scheme is a ``slow" version of the scheme introduced in Section \ref{sec:time_enc}, hence Theorem \ref{thm:finite} still holds.

 \underline{{\it GSLRT:}} In GSLRT, $L_t^k$ is given by \be L_t^k = \log \frac{\max_{\vh_{k}} f_1^{k}(\vy^{k}_t|\vh_{k}) f_{\vh_{k}}(\vh_{k})}{f_0^{k}(\vy^{k}_t)}, \ee where the maximum \emph{a posteriori} (MAP) estimator $\hat{\vh}_k$ maximizes the numerator.
 Using \eqref{eq:like1}--\eqref{eq:abc} we compute $\hat{\vh}_k$ as